 Since then, I’ve maintained my relationship with Palawan by visiting at least once a month – until COVID briefly forced us apart.
 It has been a fascinating and eventful ride, witnessing Palawan’s transformation from a remote backpacker’s “Last Frontier” to one of the Philippines’ most promising tourism hotspots.

 With mass tourism, however, comes an inevitable paradox.
 Alongside its pleasant climate, Palawan’s greatest assets are its pristine nature and breathtaking landscapes.
-In overpopulated Asia, they are a hard currency whose value is not eroded by inflation but is nullified by excessive use.
+In overpopulated Asia, they are a strong currency whose value is not eroded by inflation but is nullified by excessive use.

 The Cordillera Mountains – From the Tropics to the Fireplace